atrauzzi/protoculture/readme.md

 about the ES ecosystem.
 Particularly as it pertains to the various platforms it finds itself on.

 ### Other
-The only answer you should be looking for by this point is _Macross_.
+The only answer you're probably looking for this far down is: _Macross_.